landindonner/ELK_Stack_Project/README.md

     root@containerID:/etc/ansible# ls
     ansible.cfg  hosts
     ```
-Use Nano to open the `ansible.cfg` file: `root@containerID:/etc/ansible# nano ansible.cfg`
+Use nano to open the `ansible.cfg` file: `root@containerID:/etc/ansible# nano ansible.cfg`

 - This setting  is to be changed is the `remote_user`.
 The default admin user name is "root".
-Replace this with the admin user name used to set up the VMs.
+Replace this with the admin user name used to set up the VMs (RedAdmin).

     ```bash
     # What flags to pass to sudo